island-is/handbook/docs/api-design-guide/data-definitions.md

 service interface for current users.

 Pagination should be implemented using _Cursor_.
-Cursor pagination solves the missing or duplication of data that the typical offset method has.
+Cursor pagination solves the missing or duplication of data problems that the typical offset method has.
 Cursor pagination returns a cursor in the response, which is a pointer to a specific item in the dataset.
 This pointer needs to be a unique sequential field (or fields).

 When implementing cursor pagination a field called `nextCursor` is returned in the response object.
-This field is Base64 encoded string.
-By having it encoded makes it uniform while providing flexibility to implement different cursor logic between different endpoints.
+This field is a Base64 encoded string.
+Having it encoded makes it uniform while providing flexibility to implement different cursor logic between different endpoints.
 In the example above the `nextCursor` field is Base64 encoding the value `id:1004`, meaning the server is using the `id` field of the user object as a pointer to next item.

-To indicate there are no more result the value of `nextCursor` is set to empty string:
+To indicate there are no more results the value of `nextCursor` is set to the empty string: `"nextCursor": ""`.
-`"nextCursor": ""`.

-Optionally an API can also provide the field `totalCount` to indicate to the client how many results are available.
+Optionally, an API can also provide the field `totalCount` to indicate to the client how many results are available.

 ### Pagination query parameters